stepanataccolade/docsv2/sources/pipelines/jobs.md

 ## A Simple Job
 ```
+jobs:
   - name: "Name of the job"
     type: "one of the job types"
     steps:
       - IN: "some resource"
       - IN: "some other resource"
 ```
 This a very simple job which needs 2 INPUT resources to perform whatever that job is designed to do.